Yajamana (2019 film): Release

-Yajamana was released on March 1, 2019 across more than 600 Silver screens world wide only in Kannada language.
+Yajamana was released on March 1, 2019 across more than 600 silver screens world wide in Kannada.
 It was released covering more than 495 theatres in Karnataka alone and hit 50+ screens in other states of India on 1 March 2019.

 The release date of Yajamana in United States and Canada was postponed to 8 March 2019.
 It was released across 55 theatres in USA and 3 theatres in Canada by Weekend cinema distributors.